- Why You Need Orthodontic Care + When to Start

 Toxicity concern: Be aware that many types of archwires are coated with Teflon.

 Teflon exposure is linked to many dangers, like:

 Talk to your dentist/orthodontist about using an archwire material with your braces that’s free of Teflon to avoid these concerns.
 Don’t worry: there’s no evidence that any archwire material is any more or less effective in correcting crooked teeth.

 During sports and exercise, a mouthguard serves to protect teeth from traumatic damage.
 It can also cut down on the clenching many people experience while under physical exertion, potentially preventing or reducing TMJ pain.

-Fitted mouthguards are an important part of any lifestyle that include regular physical activity, especially high-intensity sports.
-Athletes without custom fitted mouthguards experience over five times the dental trauma/injury than those who don’t use a mouthguard.
+Fitted mouthguards are an important part of any lifestyle that includes regular physical activity, especially high-intensity sports.
+Athletes without custom-fitted mouthguards experience over five times the dental trauma/injury than those who don’t use a mouthguard.